 the characteristics of the fast fault current;

-the timing and accuracy of the fast fault current, which may include several stages.
+the timing and accuracy of the converter response during fault, which may include several stages.

-The relevant system operator, in coordination the relevant TSO, may specify a requirement for asymmetrical current injection in the case of asymmetrical (1-phase or 2-phase) faults.
+The relevant system operator, in coordination with the relevant TSO, may specify a requirement for asymmetrical current injection in the case of asymmetrical (1-phase or 2-phase) faults.

 Article 20